So You Want To Host An EC Meeting

 - Other than our Spring meeting when we have College work on Sundays, we don’t always have shared meals on Sundays but they are always welcome.

-- Need alcoholic and non-alcoholic beverages at all events
+- Need alcoholic and non-alcoholic beverages at all evening events

-- Need coffee and tea in the morning along with dairy and non-dairy creamer for the lactose intolerant
+- Need coffee, tea, and water in the morning along with dairy and non-dairy creamer

 Electors mostly travel out of their own bank account but we make every effort to be generous with donations to the local body.
 Please make your donation jar obvious and don’t be shy to mention it loudly and often to both Electors, Members, and other Guests!